 To be precise, the dual flush system offers 1.1 gallons or 1.6 gallons choices.

-It is fascinating to watch dual flush slowly but surely eating the market.
+It is fascinating to watch the dual flush design slowly but surely take over the market.

 The American Standard Champion-4 is back.
 After recent years of saving water trend, the champion is back on its stage, and it swears to take back its throne.